JCherryA050/phase_3_project/README.md

 ## Business Problem

-A major challange of the Tanzanian Ministry of Water is determining when, where and how often a water well in Tanzania would need repairs.
-Implementation of models to predict the condition of a water well would greatly enhance maintenance operations, provide crucial updates associated with the conditions of the water wells and ensure that clean water sources can be provided to the communities in Tanzania.
+A major challenge of the Tanzanian Ministry of Water is determining when, where and how often a water well in Tanzania needs repairs.
+The implementation of models to predict the condition of a water well would greatly enhance maintenance operations, provide crucial updates associated with the conditions of the water wells and ensure that clean water sources can be provided to the communities in Tanzania.
 Through this analysis, we aim to provide prediction models based on the information collected to determine water well conditions to aid the Tanzanian Ministry of Water.

 ## Data Understanding